Skip to main content

 Where ULPA Filtration Matters Most

-ULPA technology is used in applications where particulate contamination is unacceptable, including:
+ULPA technology is used in many similar applications to HEPA filtration; however, the level of acceptable particulate contamination is even lower, including:

 Balancing Filtration Performance and System Design